-We aim to maximise the potential and contribution of professional migrant women through meaningful employment.
+We aim to maximise the visibility and representation of migrant women in professional Australia.

 Closing the gap between migration and professional employment for women